 He’s worked in the story rooms for the Nine Network’s HOUSE HUSBANDS and Network Ten’s MR & MRS MURDER.

-Warwick wrote, produced, directed and created the music for several documentaries, most notably 2000’s THE PHANDOM MENACE, the story of the impact of the first Star Wars prequel on Australia’s biggest Star Wars fan club, which gained global DVD distribution and remains highly regarded by fans and non-fans alike.
+Warwick wrote, produced, directed and created the music for several documentaries, most notably 2000’s THE PHANDOM MENACE, the story of the impact of the first Star Wars prequel on Australia’s biggest Star Wars fan club, which gained global DVD distribution.

 He was a founding member of satirical multimedia War-on-Terror-based band NEW HORIZONS IN VIOLENCE, whose debut 2003 video The World’s Worst Leaders was viewed online over 100,000 times.